C:\> asadmin --passwordfile filename create-node-dcom

 configuration data.
 For information about these options, see the

-To change the type of a node to CONFIG
+To change the type of a node to CONFIG, run the update-node-config

 subcommand on the node.